-Registration, dates and times to be announced shortly.
+Note: Registration, dates and times to be announced shortly.

 Harmful algae blooms in waterways are affecting fishing, swimming, tourism, real estate values and local economies and are a health risk to humans and animals.
 Decades of research, testing and monitoring alone have not fixed these devastating water quality problems.
 They worsen every year.

 Join commercially-minded solutions-oriented research, remediation technologies and equipment companies as they tackle the worsening algae bloom and HAB events taking place in US and throughout the world.
 Due to different types of remediation technologies needed in canals, streams, rivers, lakes, reservoirs, marinas and ocean/Gulf coastlines

 NAA strives to educate all stakeholders ie, states, governors algae task forces, counties, lake associations, ocean/Gulf coastlines authorities, nutrient stewardship farmers, potential investment and general pubic about solutions to fix these devastating algae bloom and HAB problems in 50 states.
 (EWG.org)

 Across U.S., Eruptions of Toxic Algae Plague Lakes, Threatening Drinking Water and Recreation